DeviceNut/PixelNutApp/how-library-works.md

 'SEGMENT_COUNT' is set to the number of logical (on the same single strand - set STRANDS_MULTI to 0) or physical (multiple strands - set STRANDS_MULTI to 1).
 Logical segments are fully supported in 'segments.h'.
 This is used in the SaturnHat example to allow use of pixel rings and a strand connected together on the same output pin.
 Multiple physical strands can be supported by extending this library.

+'PLUGIN_SPECTRA', 'PLUGIN_PLASMA', 'PLUGIN_FADER' enable additional effect plugins that can be used in your patterns.
+If 'MATRIX_STRIDE' is more than 1 then the Spectra plugin assumes you are using a matrix of pixels with the size of each column equal to that value.

 Set 'EEPROM_FORMAT' to 1 once to format (clear to 0) the entire EEPROM area, then back to 0 to enable normal operation: the storing of various user settings across power cycles.